kenatiod/MUT/Understanding Machine Understanding.md

 (The neuroscience insights into human understanding capabilities that motivated new AI approaches after the AI Winter are further explored in Appendix A1.)

-Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of IBM's Deep Blue chess program over world champion Garry Kasparov in 1997.
+Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains using symbolic processing, and the victory of IBM's Deep Blue chess program over world champion Garry Kasparov in 1997.

 ![ Insert Fig 1.3.1 -- image of Kasparov v.
 Deep Blue](https://github.com/kenatiod/MUT/blob/main/Fig-1-3-1.png)